SeldonIO/seldon-core/docs-gb/wrappers/cpp.md

 # Packaging a C++ Framework/Model for Seldon Core

 {% hint style="warning" %}
-This wrapper is an example only and is not production ready.
+This wrapper is an example only and is not production-ready.
 {% endhint %}

 In this guide we cover how you can wrap your CPP models using the Seldon CPP wrapper.